fugue/credstash/README.md

                         scripts or with binary files) -r REGION, --region REGION
-                        the AWS region in which to operate -v VERSION, --version VERSION
+                        the AWS region in which to operate -t TABLE, --table TABLE
+                        DynamoDB table to use for credential storage -v VERSION, --version VERSION
                         If doing a `put`, put a specific version of the credential (update the credential; defaults to version